labeattie/lucasbeattiedotcom/_posts/2026-04-07-working-stress-concrete-rebar-service-stress-derivation.md

 $$1 = \frac{E_cbc^2}{2A_sE_s(d-c)}$$

-Our unkown here is c, and that looks like something that can be solved with a little quadratic formula work.
+Our unknown here is $$c$$, and that looks like something that can be solved with a little quadratic formula work.

 $$2A_sE_s(d-c) = E_cbc^2$$